Pearl Ridge Gdns and Twr

 No analysis available

-The only explicit monthly parking amount found in the remarks is $150 per month for a rented stall.
-This appears to be a parking rental charge rather than a standard building-wide parking fee, so confidence is moderate.
+The only explicit monthly parking amount found in the remarks is $150 per month.
+This appears to be a parking rental charge rather than a deeded parking fee, but it is the clearest public price mentioned.

 No analysis available